-CIP adopt a whistleblowing system in accordance with article 54-bis of the D.Lgs. no. 165/2001, as amended by art.
+CIP adopts a whistleblowing system in accordance with article 54-bis of the Legislative Decree no. 165/2001, as amended by art.
 1 of Law no. 179/2017, concerning the protection of whistleblower of crimes or anomalies they became aware in the context of the public or private employment relationship.